NNEK20001U Nutrition and Physical Activity for Healthy Ageing

-- Describe demography of aging and the aging process
+- Describe demography of ageing and the ageing process

-- Describe the physiological changes that occur with ageing
+- Describe the physiological, cognitive and psycosocial changes that occur with normal ageing

-- Describe the dietary patterns and physical activity of older adults and define physiological, psychosocial and mental factors that affect nutritional intake and the level of physical activity
+- Describe the dietary intake and physical activity patterns of older adults and discuss their determinants

-- Explain interactions between dietary intake patterns physical activity and physiological, psycosocial and cognitive changes
+- Explain interactions between dietary intake and physical activity patterns and physiological, cognitive and psycosocial functions in adults

-- Describe diseases related to poor nutrient and physical inactivity in the older population
+- Describe non-communicable diseases related to poor nutrition and physical inactivity in older

-- Discuss interventions which provide food and/or nutrition and/or physical activity for older adults, including restricting and promoting factors among the older adults
+- Discuss intervention and population studies related to nutrition and physical activity for older adults, including restricting and promoting factors

-- Demonstrate ability to perform assessment of nutritional status and physical capacity and health status in the elderly
+- Demonstrate ability to perform assessment of physical capacity in older adults

-- Independently be able to perform evidence based assessment of the effects of nutritional and physical activity interventions in older adults
+- Independently perform evidence-based assessment of the role of and interaction between nutrition and physical activity for healthy ageing

-- Identify gaps in existing knowledge in the field of ageing in relation to nutrition and physical activity and make suggestions for future studies
+- Identify gaps in existing knowledge in relation to nutrition and physical activity for healthy ageing

 Will be announced at study start at Absalon.